Optimize your business: use unlimited savings with Pazago fulfilled now!

 Get Started ->

-• AD Code is a 14-digit number required to generate a shipping bill and clear goods through Indian Customs.
+• An AD Code is mandatory for generating a shipping bill and clearing goods through Indian Customs.

 What is an AD Code?